Muhammedashraf10/eks-demo/README.md

 6. use `terraform init` to inialize the  terraform configuration files
 7. `terraform plan` to preview the configration before applying it, this done through creating an exection plan to review it, you can use the optional -out=FILE option to save the generated plan to a file on disk, which you can later execute by passing the file to
 8. the last is step is executing the actual code throuth `terraform apply`
+9. After cluster is ready, it's time to trigger the Github workflow, can be triggered manually on through on:push: which trigger the workflow when any modification happens.

-*Note: Creating K8S will take up to 20mins to be created*
+*Note1: Creating K8S will take up to 20mins to be created*